ibhagwan/fzf-lua/OPTIONS.md

 Type: `number`, Default: `0.55`

-Screen column where to place the fzf-lua float window, between 0-1 will represent precentage of `vim.o.columns` (0: leftmost, 1: rightmost), if >= 1 will attempt to place the float in the exact screen column.
+Screen column where to place the fzf-lua float window, between 0-1 will represent percentage of `vim.o.columns` (0: leftmost, 1: rightmost), if >= 1 will attempt to place the float in the exact screen column.

 #### globals.winopts.row

 Type: `number`, Default: `0.35`

-Screen row where to place the fzf-lua float window, between 0-1 will represent precentage of `vim.o.lines` (0: top, 1: bottom), if >= 1 will attempt to place the float in the exact screen line.
+Screen row where to place the fzf-lua float window, between 0-1 will represent percentage of `vim.o.lines` (0: top, 1: bottom), if >= 1 will attempt to place the float in the exact screen line.

 #### globals.winopts.width

 Type: `number`, Default: `0.80`

-Width of the fzf-lua float, between 0-1 will represent precentage of `vim.o.columns` (1: max width), if >= 1 will use fixed number of columns.
+Width of the fzf-lua float, between 0-1 will represent percentage of `vim.o.columns` (1: max width), if >= 1 will use fixed number of columns.

 #### globals.winopts.height

 Type: `number`, Default: `0.85`

-Height of the fzf-lua float, between 0-1 will represent precentage of `vim.o.lines` (1: max height), if >= 1 will use fixed number of lines.
+Height of the fzf-lua float, between 0-1 will represent percentage of `vim.o.lines` (1: max height), if >= 1 will use fixed number of lines.

 #### globals.winopts.border